Moscow Conference (1942): 13 August

-Moscow Conference, August 12–17, 1942.
-Left to right, foreground: Prime Minister Winston Churchill; Premier Joseph Stalin; and W. Averrell Harriman, representing President Franklin D. Roosevelt.
-Office of War Information Photograph.
-(2016/01/15).

 On the second day Churchill began with a meeting at the Kremlin with Commissar for Foreign Affairs, Molotov.
 Churchill took Molotov over the various operations in the West, across the abandoned Operation Sledgehammer and Operation Round-Up to the buildup of American forces in Britain, Operation Bolero.
 The discussion took in the upcoming Operation Torch and the possibilities for Operation Jupiter, the proposed Anglo-Soviet landing in Norway.
 Churchill, in a telegraph to London, said 'He [Molotov] listened affably but contributed nothing'.
 As he was leaving Churchill turned to Molotov and said, "Stalin will make a great mistake to treat us roughly when we have come so far".
 To which Molotov replied, "Stalin is a very wise man.
 You may be sure that, however he argues, he understands all.
 I will tell him what you say".

 The aircraft carrying the remainder of the British delegation arrived at 17.00 and they joined Churchill for his second meeting with Stalin at 23.00.
 Stalin opened the meeting with an aide-memoire attacking the abandoning of plans for a Second Front in 1942.
 Churchill listened to the document being translated and stated he would reply in writing but that 'we [Britain and America] have made up our minds upon the course to be pursued and that reproaches were vain'.
 Stalin attacked the British military effort, "You British are afraid of fighting.
 You should not think the Germans are supermen.
 You will have to fight sooner or later.
 You cannot win a war without fighting".
 Harriman passed Churchill a note urging him not to take Stalin's words seriously, as he had behaved in the same way during the Moscow Conference in 1941.